pheintzman/metabarcoding/README.md

 **Tromsø_p6-loop_synthetic_standards.fasta**:
 Six synthetic standards for use as positive controls during p6-loop amplification.
 These sequences are entirely artificial.
 **WARNING**: for sensitive environmental or ancient DNA analyses, these pose the same contamination potential as PCR products.
-Therefore, extra precautions should be taken during their manufacture.
+Therefore, extra precautions should be taken during manufacture.